 So where does an organization start?
 Venugopal says the bottom line is organizations first need to determine the business objective they want to achieve.
 “Once you chart your business road map, the questions you need analytics to answer will automatically pop up,” he says.
 Outsourcing service providers are there to help their clients answer those questions.

-What are you using analytics for?
+What is the role of analytics in your organization?
 How has the insight helped?
 Please share some success stories.